Jeremiahwrites/Jeremiahwrites/README.md

 ## 📊 What I Do

-- Develop and maintain interactive dashboards in Tableau and Excel
+- Develop and maintain interactive dashboards in PowerBI and Excel
 - Write complex SQL queries for data extraction and transformation
-- Perform statistical analysis and predictive modeling using R
+- Perform statistical analysis and visualization using Python
 - Communicate data insights to stakeholders in a clear and actionable manner

 ---